Masterpass/MasterCardCoreSDK-PHP/README.md

 For Masterpass V6 :

-For configuration and pre-requisites: https://developer.mastercard.com/documentation/masterpass-merchant-integration/ For standard/express checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration/#tutorials
+For configuration and pre-requisites: https://developer.mastercard.com/documentation/masterpass-merchant-integration-v6 For standard/express checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration-v6#tutorials

 For Masterpass V7:

-For configuration and pre-requisites https://developer.mastercard.com/documentation/masterpass-merchant-integration/v7 For standard checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration/v7#standard-checkout
+For configuration and pre-requisites https://developer.mastercard.com/documentation/masterpass-merchant-integration-v7 For standard checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration-v7#standard-checkout
+For express checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration-v7#express-checkout

 This phar can be downloaded from github directly or by using composer dependency.